cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-scripts/simple-scripts.md

 ---
 id: simple-scripts
 title: Simple scripts
-sidebar_label: CLI - Simpple scripts
+sidebar_label: CLI - Simple scripts
-sidebar_position: 2
+sidebar_position: 1
 description: Writing Cardano Simple scripts.
 keywords: [scripts, native scripts, simple scripts, cardano, cardano-node, cardano-cli]
 ---

-From the Shelley era onwards, Cardano has supported scripts and script addresses.

 Cardano is designed to support multiple script languages, and most features that are related to scripts work the same irrespective of the script language (or version of a script language).

-The Shelley era supports a single, simple script language, which can be used for multi-signature addresses.
-The Allegra era (token locking) extends the simple script language with a feature to make scripts conditional on time.
-This can be used to make address with so-called "time locks", where the funds cannot be withdrawn until after a certain point in time.
+Since Shelley era, Cardano supports the **Simple script** language, which can be used for multi-signature addresses.

+The Allegra era extends the simple script language with a feature to make scripts conditional on time (token locking).
+This can be used to make address with "time locks", where the funds cannot be withdrawn from a script address until after a certain point in time.

-The Alonzo era will add support for a whole new script language:
+The Alonzo era brought support for **Plutus scripts**, these are out of the scope of this section.
-Plutus core.

-Please note that this reference covers only the existing simple script language.

 ## Script addresses

 In general, addresses (both payment addresses and stake addresses) specify the _authorisation conditions_ that must be met for the address to be used.
 For payment addresses, this means the authorisation conditions for funds to be withdrawn.
 For stake addresses, this means the authorisation conditions for setting a delegation choice or rewards withdrawal.

 Both payment and stake addresses come in two flavours: *single-key based* or *script based*.
 The key-based addresses use a single cryptographic key per